kadena-docs/kadena-docs/docs/smart-contracts/install/local-dev-node.md

 - Directly on a physical Linux or macOS computer.
 - On an Linux or macOS instance with infrastructure from a cloud services provider.
-- From a Linux or macOS image in a Docker container.
+- From a Linux image in a Docker container.

 You can also build the binaries directly from the source code.